Metronome billing software review 2025: What you should know

 • Flexible usage tracking: Define and measure the usage metrics that matter most to your business.
 Whether it's API calls, data storage, or any other activity, we track it.
 We help you capture the unique value you deliver and how it affects your bottom line.

 • Pricing model versatility: Detailed per-unit pricing, tiered plans, and beyond.
-Orb supports a wide range of pricing models.
-Our Plan Builder makes it easy to design and implement these models without deep technical know-how.
+With its underlying raw event architecture, Orb has the flexibility to support a wide range of pricing models and allow companies to change their pricing on the fly.
+Our Plan Builder makes it easy to design and implement these models without engineering.

 • Automated billing efficiency: Orb simplifies your entire billing process.
 We automate usage tracking, calculations, invoicing, payments, and adjustments.
 These automations save you time, resources, and reduce the risk of errors.

-• Instant data visibility: Get real-time access to detailed usage and billing analytics.
+• Instant data visibility: Since Orb ingests raw event data, you get real-time access to detailed usage and billing analytics.
 Spot issues before they escalate, understand revenue trends, and gain transparency across every layer of your monetization funnel.

 • Agility in pricing experimentation: With Orb RevGraph and Orb SQL Editor, you can experiment with pricing strategies and roll out changes progressively — no code rewrites or migrations required.